jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 # The main file we use is custom.xml.
 This file will embed the config file within the MSI and deploy it to the current directory.
 ```

+# GUI

-### GUI
+### Dashboard

-- Dashboard - shows the current state of the installation:
+- Shows the current state of the installation:
   - How many clients are connected.
   - Current CPU load and memory footprint on the server.
   - When running hunts or intensive processing, memory and CPU requirements will increase but not too much.
   - You can customise the dashboard - it's also just an artifact.

+### Client Overview

-- Client Overview - the server collects some high-level information about each endpoint:
+- The server collects some high-level information about each endpoint:
   - Click VQL Drilldown to see more detailed information (client version, client footprint (memory and CPU)) - this shows the report of Generic.Client.Info artifact.
   - Click Shell to run shell commands on the endpoint using PowerShell, CMD, Bash, or VQL.
 Only Velociraptor administrators can do this.

+### VFS

-- VFS - visualises the server-side information we collect about the clients (click folder to refresh):
+- Visualises the server-side information we collect about the clients (click folder to refresh):
   - File = access the file system using the filesystem API
   - NTFS = access the file system using raw NTFS parsing (Windows only) - special files e.g. $MFT, $EXTEND
   - Registry = access the Windows registry using the Registry API (Windows only)
   - Artifacts = A view of all artifacts collected from the client sorted by artifact type, and then times when they were collected

+### Artifacts

-- Artifacts - VQL queries in a human readable YAML file (a way to document and reuse VQL queries):
+- VQL queries in a human readable YAML file (a way to document and reuse VQL queries):
   - Client artifacts run on the endpoint
   - Client Event artifacts monitor the endpoint
   - Server artifacts run on the server
   - Server Event artifacts monitor the server

+### Hunt Manager

-- Hunt Manager - responsible for scheduling collections of clients that met certain criteria, then keep track of these collections inside the hunt:
+- Responsible for scheduling collections of clients that met certain criteria, then keep track of these collections inside the hunt:
   - A logical collection of a one or more artifacts from a group of systems

-### VQL
+# VQL

 *Velociraptor is a VQL evaluation engine.
 Many features are implemented in terms of VQL, so VQL is central.*